-Net present value is a method used in finance and business to determine if a particular project is worth pursuing.
-Learn more about NPV and how it is calculated, and check out an example comparison of various projects using net preset value.
+Net present value (NPV) is a method used in finance and business to determine if a particular project is worth pursuing for your small business.
+Learn more about NPV and how to calculate it, and check out an example comparison of various projects using net preset value.

-NPV is a quantitative measure that takes into account a projects cash inflows, cash outflows, and the time value of money to determine if undertaking a business project is a good idea.
-To put it another way, NPV is a capital budgeting tool used to analyze the profitability of a project or projected investment.
+NPV is a quantitative measure that takes into account your projects cash inflows, cash outflows, and the time value of money to determine if undertaking a business project is a good idea for you.
+To put it another way, NPV is a capital budgeting tool that analyzes the profitability of a project or projected investment.

 Net Present Value Formula